Alejogb1/job-board/blog-data/how-to-convert-a-label-without-a-color-palette-to-a-class-array.md

 id: "how-to-convert-a-label-without-a-color-palette-to-a-class-array"
 ---

-alright, so you've got labels, probably from some image segmentation or object detection task, and these labels are just numbers, not tied to any specific color, and you need them as a class array, a one-hot encoded representation, i'm guessing? been there, done that. it’s a common thing when you move from working with label images to feeding data into a machine learning model.
+, so you've got labels, probably from some image segmentation or object detection task, and these labels are just numbers, not tied to any specific color, and you need them as a class array, a one-hot encoded representation, i'm guessing? been there, done that. it’s a common thing when you move from working with label images to feeding data into a machine learning model.

 let's break down why this is needed and how i usually approach it. basically, when you have a label image, each pixel holds an integer representing a class. for instance, `0` might be background, `1` could be a cat, `2` a dog, and so on. now, many machine learning models, particularly those using categorical cross-entropy loss, require the labels to be in a one-hot encoded format. this means that instead of a single number per pixel, you need a vector (or array) of probabilities for each class. only one of these elements is `1` (hot), corresponding to the correct class, and the rest are `0`. this is a lot easier for neural nets to handle.